neftjs/neft/index.coffee.md

 ### type

-`app` type (the default one) uses renderer on the client side.
+The `app` type (the default one) uses renderer on the client side.

-`game` type uses special renderer (if exists) focused on more performance goals.
+The `game` type uses special renderer (if exists) focused on more performance goals.

-`text` type always return HTML document with no renderer on the client side.
+The `text` type always return HTML document with no renderer on the client side.
 It's used for the crawlers (e.g. GoogleBot) or browsers with no javascript support.

 ```javascript